gulf/gulf/README.md

 **Note:** If queue merging is enabled, the supplied edit may be merged with other outstanding edits before being sent to the server.
 Thus, if queue merging is enabled, it is not guaranteed that you will get a `commit` event for every edit that you got an `update` event for.

+#### gulf.EditableDocument#close()
+An EditableDocument consumer can call this to tear down the connection between EditableDocument and editor.

 #### gulf.EditableDocument#_onChange(cs:mixed) : Promise
-Needs to be implemented by you or by wrappers (see [Editor wrappers](#editor-wrappers)).
+Needs to be implemented by you or by wrappers (see [Editor bindings](#editor-bindings)).
 Is called after the document has been initialized with `_setContents` for every change that is received from master.

 #### gulf.EditableDocument#_setContent(content:mixed) : Promise
-Needs to be implemented by you or by wrappers (see [Editor wrappers](#editor-wrappers)).
+Needs to be implemented by you or by wrappers (see [Editor bindings](#editor-bindings)).
 Is called if the document receives an `init` message or to reset the document in case of an error.

 #### gulf.EditableDocument#_onBeforeChange() : Promise
-Needs to be implemented by you or by wrappers (see [Editor wrappers](#editor-wrappers)).
+Needs to be implemented by you or by wrappers (see [Editor bindings](#editor-bindings)).
 Is called right before `_onChange()` is called to keep track of any outstanding changes.

 ### Class: gulf.Revision